wpengine/headless-docs/guides/getting-started/deploy-app/cli/README.md

 $ wpe alpha auth login github
 ```

-Note: When connecting your GitHub account, you need to give access to the repository you created and pushed to earlier.
+Note: When connecting your GitHub account, you need to access the repository you created and pushed to earlier.

-In order to work with headless apps, we need to set our account context.
-Your account name can be found in the WP Engine User Portal in the top left of the navigation bar.
+To work with headless apps, we need to set **account context**, which associates your application with WP Engine.
+Find your account name in the WP Engine User Portal at the top left of the navigation bar.

 To set the account context, run:

 ```bash
 $ wpe alpha context set account YOUR_ACCOUNT_NAME
 ```

-Now you should be able to run a command without getting an error.
+Now you should be able to run all app commands without error.
+To make sure, run the `list` command.

-Try running the `list` command to make sure you do not get any errors.
 The list will be empty until you `create` an app later in the guide.

 ```bash
 $ wpe alpha apps list